Are You Mentally Ill? Am I?

 calming activities--meditation, soothing music, yoga

-being insulted; feeling cheated/cheated on; missing out on a promotion
+being insulted; feeling cheated/being cheated on; missing out on a promotion

 redirection--hit a punching bag; beat up on a pillow; talk to a trusted friend